Interlacing Diffusions: Edge particle systems

 where $\gamma_i^i$ are independent standard Brownian motions and $K_i^{i,-}$ are positive finite variation processes with the measure $dK_i^{i,-}$ supported on $\left\{t:X_i^{(i)}(t)=X_{i-1}^{(i-1)}(t)\right\}$ and

 That these $SDE$'s are well-posed, so that in particular the solution is Markov, follows from the same arguments as in Section \ref{SectionWellposedness}.
+Note that, a quadratic diffusion coefficient $a(\cdot)$ and linear drift $b(\cdot)$ satisfy $(\mathbf{YW})$.
 See the following figure for a description of the interaction.
 The arrows indicate the direction of the 'pushing force' (with magnitude the finite variation process $K$) applied when collisions occur between the particles so that the ordering is maintained.

 Note that our assumption that the boundary points are either \textit{entrance} or \textit{natural} does not always allow for an \textit{infinite} such particle system,in particular think of the $BESQ(d)$ case where $d$ drops down by $2$ each time we add a particle.
 Denote by $p_t^{(k)}(x,y)$ the transition kernel associated with the $L^{(k)}$-diffusion with generator,